P1yush21/-Image-Carousel---3/README.md

-Of course!
-Here is a comprehensive README.md file for your GitHub repository, formatted using Markdown.

 Interactive School Tour & Announcements Page
 This is a responsive, single-page website designed to provide a virtual tour of a school's facilities.
 It features an interactive image carousel built with Swiper.js and a dynamic announcements section.
 The project uses modern HTML, CSS, and JavaScript to create a clean, engaging, and user-friendly experience.